tamiragun/FoodQuick/README.md

 ## Introdcution

 As part of my sofware engineering bootcamp, I had to create a programme for the fiction food delivery company "FoodQuick".
+It allows a user to place an order at a restaurant, then checks if there are nearby drivers and matches the order with the driver with the lowest load.
+It also prints an invoice to a .txt file for the customer, and updates the database with the customer info and the new driver load.

+Stack used: Java - SQL Server

+## The brief

-These were the requirements:
+These were the detailed requirements for the capstone project:

 ### Version 1:
 - It reads a text file with a list of drivers who are in different cities and carry different loads of deliveries.